Could Hurricane Lee impact the US? Here’s when it’s supposed to turn

 As it continues getting closer to the United States, however, forecasters say any potential impacts will depend on when it will turn.

-“The critical day will come Wednesday as Lee is expected to turn north, away from Florida,” Amanda Holly, meteorologist with Nexstar’s WFLA, said.
+“The critical day will come Wednesday as Lee is expected to turn north, away from Florida,” said Amanda Holly, a meteorologist with News 2’s sister station, WFLA.
 “The timing of this turn is still somewhat in question.
 Although it is expected to turn well before it reaches the Bahamas and Florida, a slightly later turn could lead to impacts along the east or northeast coast of the United States, but it is too early to say what or where.”

 Last week, Lee shattered the standard for what meteorologists call rapid intensification — when a hurricane’s sustained winds increase by 35 mph (56 kph) in 24 hours.